 The ad hominem family of flaws are irrelevant personal attacks to discredit an argument.
 Obviously, in real life, sometimes a personal attack is a valid one.
-Sometimes personal attributes do matter.
-If you have a history of robbing banks, it weakens your argument to work as a security agent at a bank, for example.
+Sometimes personal attributes do matter: If you have a history of robbing banks, it weakens your argument to work as a security agent at a bank.

 Argumentum ad Populum

-This is argumentum ad populum, the belief that truth can be determined by, more or less, putting it to a vote.
+Argumentum ad populum is the belief that truth can be determined by, more or less, putting it to a vote.
 Democracy is a very nice thing, but it doesn’t determine the truth.
 Polls are good for telling you what people think, not whether those arguments are valid.

 PrepTest 28 (June 1999 LSAT), S1, Q9 (p324)

 PrepTest 28 (June 1999 LSAT), S1, Q19 (p327)

 PrepTest 32 (October 2000 LSAT), S4, Q13 (p141)

 This is a fallacy where you dismiss something based on where it came from.

 Discoveries from Archimedes should be dismissed because he made them in a bathtub and not a proper university laboratory.

 PrepTest 30 (December 1999 LSAT), S2, Q26 (p61)